squidfunk/mkdocs-material/docs/setup/setting-up-the-footer.md

       link: https://twitter.com/squidfunk
 ```

-For each entry, the following fields are available:
+For each entry, the following settings are available:

 `icon`{ #icon }